flber/mx/_pages/intro_to_wfc.md

----
-layout: post
-title: An Introduction to the Wave Function Collapse Algorithm
+### An Introduction to the Wave Function Collapse Algorithm
-description: "Post 1 on the WFC algorithm."
-keywords: "proc gen, quantum mechanics, game dev"
-comments: true
----

 You may or may not already be familiar with the wave function collapse algorithm (wfc from now on), but if you're not, here's a brief overview.